Cream of Tomato Soup – a 5:2 diet recipe without tears:

 When I was little I used to wonder what ‘cream of’ meant.
 Did it refer to being made with the ‘cream of the crop’, was it that the ingredients were ‘creamed’ or was it that cream was added.
-In fact I still don’t really know, but for sheer nostalgia I still love Heinz cream of tomato soup with a slice of hot buttered toast.
+It seemed incongruous with soup – and still seems even more incongruous with this 5:2 diet recipe for tomato soup.
+In fact I still don’t really know what ‘cream of’ means, but for sheer nostalgia I love Heinz cream of tomato soup with a slice of hot buttered toast.
 I like making my own soups for the 5:2 diet though and ‘fresh’ soup somehow tastes quite different to canned, even if like this particular recipe it relies for the most part on a canned ingredient.
-Almost as much of a mystery as the meaning of ‘cream of’.
+Almost as much of a mystery as the meaning of ‘cream of’, especially when applied to a 5:2 diet recipe where it’s a good idea to avoid cream at all costs.

 This particular recipe was an experiment to try some almond milk which I was sent last week.
 And, to pick up on an idea that one of my friends pinned for ‘creamy cauliflower sauce’.
 Having made a rather lovely fresh tomato soup recipe for the 5:2 diet a month or so ago when there was a glut, I was keen to see if I could get close to that lighter, tangier flavour that you get from fresh tomatoes, but using a can.